NeoWorldMan/GA-Tech/Project 1/13-Elk-Stack-Project_Resources_README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat: Filebeat detects changes to the filesystem.
+Specifically, we use it to collect web server logs.
+- Metricbeat: Metricbeat detects changes in system metrics, such as CPU usage.
+We use it to detect SSH login attempts, failed sudo escalations, and CPU/RAM statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-playbook.yml file to /etc/ansible/roles directory.
-- Update the _____ file to include...
+- Update the hosts file to include the target machines ip addresses.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Filebeat installation page on the ELK server GUI to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-  How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://[ELK.VM.IP]:5601/app/kibana alternatively use the curl command.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._